ibm-cloud-docs/openwhisk/messagehub_actions.md

 ## Producing messages to {{site.data.keyword.messagehub}}
 {: #producing_messages}

 The `/messaging/messageHubProduce` action is deprecated and will be removed at a future date.
+It is already removed in the Tokyo region.
 To maintain optimal performance, migrate your usage of the `/messaging/messageHubProduce` action to use a persistent connection when data is produced to {{site.data.keyword.messagehub}}/Kafka.
 {: tip}

 To learn more about producing messages, check out the [Event Streams documentation](/docs/services/EventStreams/eventstreams112.html#producing_messages).